-The Oakland/Bay Area Chapter of the National Coalition of 100 Black Women is committed to providing programs that increase the participation of African American women in economic, civic, entrepreneurial, and human service arenas of their respective communities through education, scholarship, and collaboration.
+The National Coalition of 100 Black Women, Inc. – Oakland / Bay Area Chapter is committed to providing programs that increase the participation of African American women in economic, civic, entrepreneurial, and human service arenas of their respective communities through education, scholarship, and collaboration.

-The National Coalition of 100 Black Women, Inc. – Oakland / Bay Area Chapter honors Madam C.J.
+Every year for the past 25 years, we honor Madam C.J.
 Walker’s legacy by recognizing black women in the community for their outstanding accomplishments.

 We are a non-profit organization offering a variety of programs that impact young girls, families and our community.
 Our goal is to provide an impactful and empowering experience that will motivate a transformation for all those that attend.
 The mission of NCBW is to advocate on behalf of black women and girls to promote leadership development and gender equity in the areas of health, education and economic empowerment.